PhilipPhil/NASA-Weather-Chrome-Extension/README.md

 Features:
 - Sets background to NASA's astronomy picture of the day.
-- Links to your most visited websites.
+- Sets favorites links to most visited websites.
 - Editable favorites links.
 - Shortcuts for gmail, apps, and the original chrome extension.
 - Google search bar.
-- Exact current time.
+- Displays date and time.
-- More information modal when the title is clicked.
+- More image information is displayed when the title is clicked.
 - Press left/right on screen arrows to rotate through past images.
 - Press left/right keyboard keys to rotate through past images.
-- Popup that displayes weekly weather forcasts for current location.
+- Popup that displays weekly weather forecasts for current location.
 - Fully responsive design.

 Install: